 Personally, I want more light and less heavy in my life.
-I want a Faith that comforts my hunger pains.
-I want a Faith so protective that it keeps the painful agitation of doubt at bay.
+I want a Faith that comforts my hunger pains, a Faith so protective that it keeps the agitation of doubt at bay.
 Faith like a flashlight on the best decision.
 A Faith that fuels me to keep doing what needs to be done.

 I was raised Catholic.
 I came of age in the New Age.
 Both camps of belief gave me an image of Faith that was softly lit and very…flowy.
 I was to point my Faith outward, to the heavens, to the cosmos, and just breeeathe.
-And through this genteel esoteric exercise of trust, all would be well—I would be rewarded for my Faith.
+And through this genteel exercise of trust, all would be well—I would be rewarded for my Faith.

-It scrubs and rinses and steadily erases doubt.
+Faith is the “work” in “Light work”.It scrubs and rinses and steadily erases doubt.
 Faith stays on doubt’s ass: I see you.
 I dissolve you.
 I replace you with Faith.
 And then doubt will pop up again.
 And Faith is right there: Yep, I heard you.
 I choose faith.
 Yep, I know the odds, I choose Faith.
 And because Faith knows the natural order of things, she says to doubt: You’ll probably be back later this week.
 And you might even distract me.
 But I’ll still choose Faith.
 No anger, just clarity.
 No complaints, just pure, fiery resolve.

 Faith isn’t something you “have”, as much as it’s something you do.
 And if you do it consistently—the clearing, the focusing, the nourishing…the getting back on track, then you become the very Lightness you long for.